 Have you ever felt like clients from hell flock to you?
-If you find that this is a problem for you it’s most likely time to raise your rate.
+If you find that this is a problem, it’s time to raise your rates.
 Many freelancers shy away from this and struggle to determine what their work is worth.

 If you’re building a business and getting good feedback from clients who like working with you, you’re already doing good work.
 Most freelancers, (including me) will tell you that the cheapest clients often have the highest expectations.

 The clients that worked with me at a low rate were more demanding than any of the clients I have worked with in recent years.
 They typically don’t have a big budget to begin with and they feel like they need to squeeze everything they can out of you.